-I’ve been using the New Zealand American Express Membership Rewards Programme since 2002, back when hardly anyone in New Zealand accepted American Express.
-It’s where I have focused most of my efforts in collecting points ever since, and is the one of the first banks rewards programme I would advise anyone who wants to spend a little time understanding the value of ‘flexible points programmes‘ to look at.
+It is where I focus most of my efforts in collecting my points and is the first rewards programme I advise anyone who wants to spend a little time understanding the value of flexible points programs to look at.

 Why choose Membership Rewards?

 - A range of cards, some with different category-based earn rates, such as bonus points on travel or at supermarkets

 - Offers for statement credits or bonus points for spend, such as on travel

 - No points expiry as long as your Membership Rewards account with American Express is active